aidamanna/browsenator/README.md

 #### Defaults

-Browser window is resized to: 1004 x 748
+- Browser window is resized to: 1004 x 748

 ### Remote browser

-To start a remote browser:
+Start a remote browser:

 ```ruby
 Browsenator.for(:chrome, remote: :browserstack)